spiricom/PLOrk/README.md

 # PLOrk
+PLOrk is the Princeton Laptop Orchestra.
-code and patches for PLOrk performances and PLOrk software development
+This repository is for code and patches for PLOrk performances and PLOrk software development.